Citrinate/FreePackages/README.md

 ### Importing packages

-While the plugin is meant to be used passively, you can also import free packages from [SteamDB](https://steamdb.info/freepackages/) using [this userscript](https://github.com/Citrinate/FreePackages/tree/main/FreePackagesImporter).
+While the plugin can be used passively, you can also manually import free packages from [SteamDB](https://steamdb.info/freepackages/) using [the importer userscript](https://github.com/Citrinate/FreePackages/tree/main/FreePackagesImporter), or through the commands and [IPC interface](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/IPC) endpoints below.

----

 ### Commands